UEFI-code/Linux_Mem_Dumper/README.md

 # Very Lite Linux Memory Dumper

-A easy, lite tool for user to dump a process memory just give a pid.
+A lite, high performance tool for user to dump a process full memory just give a pid.

 Proudly wrote & dbg with Vim in C, so easy to Build/Compile.

+No gdb used.

 ## How to build